CrikeyMikey/Project-rock-paper-scissors/README.md

 # Project-rock-paper-scissors
-Repo for rock paper scissors project
+A rock paper scissors game I have made using javascript and is also my first javascript project from the "The Odin Project" cirriculum.